gaearon/overreacted.io/src/pages/react-as-a-ui-runtime/index.md

 When possible, React defers executing effects until after the browser re-paints the screen.
 This is good because code like data source subscriptions shouldn’t hurt [time to interactive](https://calibreapp.com/blog/time-to-interactive/) and [time to first paint](https://developers.google.com/web/tools/lighthouse/audits/first-meaningful-paint).
 (There's a [rarely used](https://reactjs.org/docs/hooks-reference.html#uselayouteffect) Hook that lets you opt out of that behavior and do things synchronously.
 Avoid it.)

 Effects don’t just run once.
-They run both after component is shown to the user for the first time, and after it updates.
+They run both after a component is shown to the user for the first time, and after it updates.
 Effects can close over current props and state, such as with `count` in the above example.

 Effects may require cleanup, such as in case of subscriptions.
 To clean up after itself, an effect can return a function: